Arizona State DB Jack Jones Accepts NFL Combine Invite

 Each year, the Combine usually has more than 300 NFL draft prospects in town for a four-day series of medical, physical and mental testing, helping teams complete evaluations before the draft.

-Held in early March at Lucas Oil Stadium (home of the Indianapolis Colts), the Combine is done by position groups to make staggered arrivals to begin the four-day sequence separately.
+Held in early March at Lucas Oil Stadium (home of the Indianapolis Colts), the Combine is done by position groups so staggered arrivals begin the four-day sequence separately.

 College prospects are put through the televised physical testing (including the 40-yard dash), and field drills on their final day.